 In addition to his other responsibilities, Rajeev is also the President of the Employers’ Federation of India (EFI), and a member of the National Executive Committee of The Federation of Indian Chambers of Commerce and Industry (FICCI).
 Along with Magic Bus, Rajeev also serves on the Boards of Walchand Talent First, the Lal Bahadur Shastri Institute of Management and Technology (LBSIMT) and the School of Inspired Leadership (SOIL).

 “It is an honour and a privilege for me to have been associated with Magic Bus for the past few years as a Member of the Board.
-Being involved with the work being done by Magic Bus for Human capital formation in the most socially and economically disadvantaged sections of Society is something which adds meaning and purpose to my life.
-Skill development, employability and employment are key areas for the stability and growth of the nation, and I have every reason to believe that Magic Bus will make significant contributions in this space in the years to come.”
+Being involved with the work being done by Magic Bus for Human capital formation in the most socially and economically disadvantaged sections of the Society is something which adds meaning and purpose to my life.
+Skill development, employability, and employment are key areas for the stability and growth of the nation, and I have every reason to believe that Magic Bus will make significant contributions in this space in the years to come.”

 Sandeep Murthy is a Partner at Lightbox and as an early investor in InMobi and InfoEdge, two of India's billion-dollar technology unicorns, Sandeep Murthy is one of the builders of India's Internet economy.
 And he hasn't just seen the highs and lows play out as an investor but has actually roughed it out in operational roles including one as the CEO of Cleartrip in 2006 for two years.
 Today he's a co-founder and partner at Lightbox, a venture capital firm based in Mumbai that works closely with entrepreneurs from across India to build world class teams and consumer technology products.